Chinese Hero: Tales of the Blood Sword: Collections

+Reception

+A. E. Sparrow of IGN reviewed the DrMaster translations, which he overall gave a negative reception to, citing difficulty in following the storyline.
+He ranked Volume 4 a 6.9 ("Okay"), and Volume 5 a 2.7 ("Painful").

 Adaptations

 Film

-Ekin Cheng starred in a 1999 Hong Kong film titled A Man Called Hero directed by Andrew Lau.
+Ekin Cheng starred in a 1999 Hong Kong film titled A Man Called Hero, directed by Andrew Lau.
 Although the plot differed largely from the original story, the film was popular and became the highest grossing Hong Kong film up to that time.

 Television

-In 1990 Hong Kong's ATV produced and aired a 25 episodes television series based on the manhua.
-It was titled The Blood Sword and starred Kenny Ho, Law Chung-wah, Veronica Yip, Yeung Chak-lam, Esther Kwan, Eric Wan.
-A 20 episodes long prequel, The Blood Sword 2, was released a year later, with most of the cast members in the first season reprising their roles.
+In 1990, Hong Kong's ATV produced and aired a 25-episode television series based on the manhua.
+It was titled The Blood Sword and starred Kenny Ho, Law Chung-wah, Veronica Yip, Yeung Chak-lam, Esther Kwan, and Eric Wan.
+A 20-episode-long prequel, The Blood Sword 2, was released a year later, with most of the cast members in the first season reprising their roles.

-In 2005 Taiwanese producer Yang Peipei released a 40 episodes television series based on the manhua.
-It was titled The Legend of Hero and starred Peter Ho, Ady An, Lan Chenglong, Qin Lan, Zheng Guolin, Chen Guanlin, Liu Weihua, Li Li-chun, Feng Shaofeng in the leading roles.
+In 2005, Taiwanese producer Yang Peipei released a 40-episode television series based on the manhua.
+It was titled The Legend of Hero and starred Peter Ho, Ady An, Lan Chenglong, Qin Lan, Zheng Guolin, Chen Guanlin, Liu Weihua, Li Li-chun, and Feng Shaofeng in the leading roles.

 Video game

 A video game based on the manhua was produced by Acebrock.
 The game was initially scheduled to be released in both Chinese and English on the PC platform.
-Although the game shared the same English title as the film, it remained faithful to the original story as opposed to the changes introduced in the film.
+Although the game shared the same English title as the film, it remained faithful to the original story, as opposed to the changes introduced in the film.
 As of 2007, Acebrock fell through and the game existed in either scrap or beta form only.